 It’s important to remember that regardless your income or cash flow, the whole reason for creating a budget in the first place is so you can take control over where your money goes each month.
 It’s actually as simple as that.
 Budgeting is about making every dollar count, especially when you have a limited income.
 Without having a budget in place, your finances can easily spiral out of control.

-While signature loans could offer you fast financial relief if you’re facing a cash shortage, it’s fairly easy to avoid these types of situations altogether.
+While installment loans could offer you fast financial relief if you’re facing a cash shortage, it’s fairly easy to avoid these types of situations altogether.
 If you’re not sure how to make the most of your part-time income, here’s 4 easy budgeting tips that can help you organize your finances so every bill gets paid on time, every time.

 How much of your income is going toward bills?
 Not just your fixed bills (the ones that you pay every month that never change like rent or insurance), but all of your monthly expenses.
 This would include expenditures that may vary from month to month, like groceries, gas, entertainment, etc. Once you’ve added up your total monthly bills, it’s time to prioritize them.